bmather02/bmather02/README.md

 I'm a software engineer with a background in life science 🧬, sustainability 🌎, and visual arts 🕺.
 I'm currently working on honing my skills as a full stack developer 🖥 and finding Boston's best phở 🍜.

-My primary coding languages are:
+My primary coding languages, libraries, and frameworks are:
 - HTML5
 - CSS3
 - JavaScript
 - jQuery
 - Python
+- React
+- Node.js
+- Express.js
+- MongoDB
+- Mongoose
+- PostgreSQL
-- Ruby on Rails
+- Django

 ---